Hilton Honors American Express Surpass Card Review: Big Rewards and Free Weekend Nights

 - 7x Hilton Honors Bonus Points per dollar on eligible Hilton purchases

 - 5x Hilton Honors Bonus Points per dollar on eligible purchases at U.S. restaurants, U.S. supermarkets, and U.S. gas stations

 - 3x Hilton Honors Bonus Points per dollar on all other eligible purchases

 You're earning a lower rewards rate on hotels, gas, groceries and dining but the trade-off is no annual fee.

-In terms of card benefits, they include complimentary Silver Status in the Hilton Honors program, car rental loss and damage coverage and a sizable welcome bonus.
+In terms of card benefits, they include complimentary Silver Status in the Hilton Honors program, car rental loss and damage coverage.